synesthesia/site2019/content/project/wp-to-hugo/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Migrating from WordPress to Hugo"
+title: "From WordPress to Hugo"
-summary: ""
+summary: "The why and the how"
 authors: [synesthesia]
 tags: [ "web", "hugo", "academic theme"]
 categories: []